ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 When a Client holds tokens for an Issuer, it is possible for any verifier to invoke that client to redeem tokens for that Issuer.
-This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens for a given Issuer.
-To prevent this from happening, methods should be put into place to prevent many tokens from being redeemed at once.
+This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens from a given Issuer.
+To prevent this from happening, tokens can be scoped to single Origins such that they can only be redeemed within for a single Origin.

-For example, it may be possible to cache a redemption for the entity that is invoking a token redemption.
-If the verifier requests more tokens then the Client simply returns the cached token that it returned previously.
-This could also be handled by simply not redeeming any tokens for verification if a redemption had already occurred in a given time window.
+If tokens are cross-Origin, Clients should use alternate methods to prevent many tokens from being redeemed at once.
+For example, if the Origin requests an excess of tokens, the Client could choose to not present any tokens for verification if a redemption had already occurred in a given time window.

-In AV, the Client instead caches the SRR that it received in the asynchronous redemption exchange with the Issuer.
-If the same verifier attempts another redemption request, then the client simply returns the cached SRR.
-The SRRs can be revoked by the Issuer, if need be, by providing an expiry date or by signaling that records from a particular window need to be refreshed.

 # Protocol parametrization {#parametrization}